 How to Invest in Bitcoin on our Recommended Platform in our Step-by-Step Guide:

-Investing in Bitcoin can seem like an intimidating task at first, but using our recommended platform eToro has made investing in Bitcoin and other cryptocurrencies easier than ever!
-Etoro is a fully regulated platform which means your account and funds are completely secure.
+Investing in Bitcoin can seem like an intimidating task at first, but our recommended platform eToro has made investing in Bitcoin and other cryptocurrencies easier than ever! eToro is a fully regulated platform which means your account and funds are completely secure.
 There is a great selection of cryptocurrencies to choose from and you can enjoy low fees.
-The platform also accepts many ways to deposit, including PayPal!
+The platform also accepts many ways to deposit, including PayPal.

 Step 1: Sign up to eToro

 Signing up to eToro is incredibly easy, click this link to create your account and fill in your details.
 You will just need to put in your name, username, e-mail, password and phone number.
-Accept the terms & conditions and click Start Trading!
+Accept the terms & conditions and click on start trading!

 Before you start trading you’ll be asked some simple questions and required to upload some ID verification.
 The verification process with eToro is very quick and you should be fully verified within a couple hours.
 This will give you full access to the platform, enabling you to deposit, withdraw and trade your desired funds.

 Step 2: Fund your account